srct/go/README.md

 Finally we can install git with `brew install git`

 ### On Windows
+---

+Instruction on how to setup git on Windows goes here.

 ## 2) Clone the Go codebase.

 Now, we're going to clone down a copy of the Go codebase from [git.gmu.edu](http://git.gmu.edu/srct/go), the SRCT code respository.